 We've documented 13 accessibility features for HoloVista in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Holovista is an adventure game where you play by taking and sharing photographs.
 You play as Carmen an up-and-coming architect who is tasked to live in and take photographs at mysterious mansion.
 Your job is to take photographs of specific objects and post some to the in-game social media feed, where Carmen’s friends comment and post their updates.
 Additionally, you will talk with other characters through the in-game messaging system.

 HoloVista has a setting to Reduce Intense Effects but some players may still have some difficulties with visual elements, especially later in the game.

 For each photograph taken, a white screen will appear acting as a camera shutter effect.
 Some players will need to avoid taking too many pictures quickly to avoid rapid white flashes.

-HoloVista has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in HoloVista which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.